UAV-assisted Online Machine Learning over Multi-Tiered Networks: A Hierarchical Nested Personalized Federated Learning

 The loss functions of many common ML models (e.g., neural networks with continuous activation functions~\cite{wang2019adaptive}) will satisfy these assumptions.
 In the following analysis, we let $B = \max_j\{B_j\}$, $\mu^{\mathsf{G}} = \max_{j} \{\mu_j^{\mathsf{G}} \}$, and $\mu^{\mathsf{H}} = \max_{j} \{ \mu_j^{\mathsf{H}} \}$.

 Our main result in this section will be the convergence behavior of the global meta-function $\overline{F}$ in {\tt HN-PFL} (Theorem~\ref{theory:theorem}).
-To obtain this, we first derive bounds on the expected error of the meta-gradient approximations at worker UAVs (Lemma~\ref{theory:lemma_sigma}), and on the meta-gradient variability between workers, leaders, and the core network (Lemma~\ref{theory:lemma_gamma}). \begin{lemma}[Mini-batch versus full batch meta-gradients] During each training interval $\mathcal{T}_s$, the expected error of the mini-batch approximation $\nabla \widetilde{F}_j(\mathbf{w}(t))$ of the true meta-gradient $\nabla F_j(\mathbf{w}(t))$ at each worker UAV $j \in \mathcal{W}_u$, $\forall u \in \mathcal{U}(s)$ satisfies: where \end{lemma} \begin{skproof} The proof uses similar techniques to those found in Lemma 4.3 in~\cite{fallah2020personalized}.
-We use { our defined data processing ratios $\alpha_{j,1},\alpha_{j,2},\alpha_{j,3}$ in place for batch sizes within the data variability component of Assumption~\ref{eq:assumptions_all}.} \end{skproof}
+To obtain this, we first derive bounds on the expected error of the meta-gradient approximations at worker UAVs (Lemma~\ref{theory:lemma_sigma}), and on the meta-gradient variability between workers, leaders, and the core network (Lemma~\ref{theory:lemma_gamma}). \begin{lemma}[Mini-batch versus full batch meta-gradients] During each training interval $\mathcal{T}_s$, the expected error of the mini-batch approximation $\nabla \widetilde{F}_j(\mathbf{w}(t))$ of the true meta-gradient $\nabla F_j(\mathbf{w}(t))$ at each worker UAV $j \in \mathcal{W}_u$, $\forall u \in \mathcal{U}(s)$ satisfies: where \end{lemma} \begin{proof} See Appendix~\ref{app:sk_l1}. \end{proof}